WHAT IS YERBA MATE TEA?

 Most yerba mate reviews are positive.
 On our website, you can find the ones that we consider the best.
 One former coffee drinker says she got migraines from too much caffeine.
 After switching to yerba mate, the migraines went away.
 Another user says coffee made his energy level fluctuate.
 He found Guayaki yerba mate and tried it.
 He describes the taste as sweet and bitter mixed with a tropical flair.
 The drink keeps his energy level on an even keel.
 Guayaki Yerba mate company became the first among other yerba mate companies to get Fair Trade Certificate.
 It is a great alternative approach to conventional trade based on a partnership between businesses and consumers, producers, and traders.
 Read more about Fairtrade here.

 I started to drink Yerba mate after it was introduced to me by my friend from Argentina.
 I started to notice the benefits of drinking it right away.
 I had problems with obesity and focus.
 It is unbelievable how it suppresses appetite.
 By having a lack of concetration and focus I became stressed and eating junk food was one of the things that “calmed me down”.
 By drinking Yerba mate, I have gained mental clarity.
 I can say the real change was less appetite and more attention.
-Now, I am much more effective at work and I do much more stuff in my free time.
+Now, I am much more effective at work and I get much more done in my free time.
 I even quit smoking.
-I can actually say that it has changed my life to better.John Hammond, New York
+I can actually say that Yerba mate benefits have changed my life for the better.John Hammond, New York

 Types of Yerba Mate